Joe Garcia: 2010

-In April 2010, Garcia announced his candidacy for the 25th district again, after U.S. Congressman Mario Díaz-Balart announced he would run for reelection in the 21st District being vacated by his brother, Lincoln Díaz-Balart.
-In his campaign announcement, Garcia stated he would focus on job creation, funding education and health care as his top priorities.
+In April 2010, Garcia announced his candidacy for the 25th district again, after U.S. Congressman Mario Díaz-Balart announced that he would run for reelection in the 21st District being vacated by his brother, Lincoln Díaz-Balart.
+In his campaign announcement, Garcia stated that he would focus on job creation, funding education and health care as his top priorities.
 Garcia defeated Luis Meurice in the Democratic primary, 76%-24%.

 In the general election, Garcia faced State Representative David Rivera, Tea Party activist Jose 'Roly' Arrojo, and Florida Whig Party nominee Craig Porter.
 Rivera defeated Garcia, 52%-43%, or a 9.5-point margin.

 2012

 In 2012, Garcia announced he would seek a rematch against Rivera in what was now the 26th district.
 The district had been pushed well to the east and south, losing its share of Collier County and picking up all of Monroe County, including the Keys.
 The race was widely expected to be much closer than in previous cycles.
 Not only was it more evenly divided between Democrats and Republicans than its predecessor, but Rivera's campaign was hobbled by numerous scandals.
 In addition to several state probes, Rivera was the target of a federal investigation into allegations he tried to sabotage the Democratic primary in the 26th by secretly funding an unknown candidate, Justin Lamar Sternad, in hopes of avoiding a rematch against García.
 Several vendors whom Sternad employed in his campaign told the Miami Herald that Rivera had funded Sternad's campaign.
 Sternad himself subsequently told the FBI that Rivera had funded his campaign.
-Sternad's campaign manager, Ana Alliegro, was a close friend of Rivera.
-According to Sternad she served as the go-between.
+Sternad's campaign manager, Ana Alliegro, was a close friend of Rivera's and, according to Sternad, had served as the go-between.

 Garcia won the rematch, defeating Rivera 54%–43%.
-He was the first Cuban-American Democrat to represent Florida in Congress, and remains the only one as of 2024.
+He was the first Hispanic Democrat to represent Florida in Congress in over a century and, until 2023, was the only Cuban-American Democrat to do so.

 In May 2013, Garcia's chief-of-staff and top political strategist went to jail after being implicated in a sophisticated scheme to manipulate the previous year’s primary elections by submitting hundreds of fraudulent absentee-ballot requests.